 Unfortunately, low-wage workers tend to be susceptible to higher risks of injury or fatalities.
 In 2010, for example, 596 low-wage workers suffered deadly injuries on-the-job and 12,415 died from occupational illnesses such as black lung disease.
 A Public Health policy brief also indicates that 1.6 million low-wage workers experienced non-fatal injuries and another 87,857 developed asthma or other non-fatal occupational health problems.

 Lynn’s two most vibrant employment sectors, healthcare, and manufacturing, are also both dangerous fields where there is a significant risk of getting hurt on-the-job.
 OSHA reports that there are more injuries among workers in the healthcare field than any other sector.
 The Bureau of Labor Statistics also indicates that a total of 304 workers in the manufacturing sector were killed on-the-job in 2013.Lynn Workers Have Rights

 Employers should do everything possible to keep workers safe, in every industry and every position.
 Unfortunately, this does not always occur.
 One Lynn-based commercial painting company, for example, failed to provide adequate training and sufficient fall protection equipment to workers.
 An employee was killed after falling 23 feet from a roof and the company was cited for six serious violations of workplace safety laws.

 Regardless of what an employer does, or fails to do, workers’ compensation laws provide benefits to all Lynn workers who get hurt or sick because of their jobs.
 A Lynn attorney who represents injured employees and their families can help with a workers’ comp claim.

-Schedule your free consultation with a Lynn workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Lynn workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.